microsoft/FLAML/README.md

     <br>
 </p>

 :fire: Heads-up: We're excited to inform the community that we will be migrating [autogen](https://microsoft.github.io/FLAML/docs/Use-Cases/Autogen) into a dedicated github repository.
 Alongside this move, we'll also be launching a dedicated Discord server and a website for comprehensive documentation.
-The migration is expected to happen before Sep 18, 2023.

 :fire: The automated multi-agent chat framework in [autogen](https://microsoft.github.io/FLAML/docs/Use-Cases/Autogen) is in preview from v2.0.0.